 The enterprise data centers are controlled access environments housing critical technology equipment, applications, and data.
 They are the hub of the University’s computing resources, which are shared by the academic, medical, research, and administrative communities.

-As part of a University-wide program to improve data security, full disk encryption is available for computers that handle high-risk sensitive data.
+Full disk encryption is available for computers that handle high-risk sensitive data.
 To protect the data from unauthorized access, all data on your computer’s internal hard drive is converted into unreadable code that cannot be deciphered easily.

 Host and domain names in the Internet's Domain Name System carry significant marketing and branding value.
 Third-level host or domain names under rochester.edu are reserved for names of organizational sub-divisions or institution-wide activities/services.
 All names must be registered with University IT.